 This festival was known as the honeymoon for God Amun Ra and his wife Goddess Mut.

-While sailing down the River Nile from Luxor to Aswan, you will get to enjoy a custom private tour to Edfu temple, the best-preserved temple in Egypt.
+While sailing down the River Nile from Luxor to Aswan in one of the Nile cruises, you will get to enjoy a custom private tour to Edfu temple, the best-preserved temple in Egypt.
 In Edfu, learn about Goddess Hathor, she was knows as the goddess of beauty and patron of the cosmetic arts.
+Check our post regarding how to choose the best Nile cruise in Egypt here.

 Hathor was the wife of God Horus, the falcon headed god.
 She used to be depicted in different images including a cow, women with cow ears, or a pair of elegant horns.
 She was always depicted in red, which used to refer to the color of passion.